No items found.

 Desk

-Your editing desk is what brings your whole setup together.
-You need to ensure that it’s big enough to house all of your equipment and fits comfortably into your space.
-Additionally, you might want to consider looking for other features, such as an adjustable height to move between sitting and standing during long editing sessions.
+Your editing desk is what connects your whole setup.
+It must be big enough to accommodate all your equipment and fit comfortably into your space.
+Additionally, you might want to consider other features, such as adjustable height so you can switch between sitting and standing during long editing sessions.

 Recommendations: